hallowichig0/acf-ajax-grid-gallery/readme.txt

 == Installation ==

 1. Copy the `acf-ajax-grid-gallery` folder into your `wp-content/plugins` folder
-2. Activate the ACF Ajax Grid Gallery plugin via the plugins admin page
+2. Activate the Advanced Custom Fields: Photo Gallery plugin via the plugins admin page
 3. Please refer to the description for more info regarding the field type settings

 == Changelog ==
 = 1.0.0 =
 * Initial Release.

+= 1.1.0 =
+* [Bugfix] Undefined index: acf-photo-gallery-field on file acf-photo_gallery-v4
+* [Bugfix] When delete the photos from the gallery, the last photo was not deleting
+* [Bugfix] Gallery photos was not saving in the database